I-2-5-14.Obtaining Medical Evidence From a Medical Source

 Depending upon the reason(s) given, the ALJ may:

-Extend the time for the claimant or representative to provide the evidence (e.g., if the claimant indicates that a treating source has promised to provide the evidence within a reasonable period);
+Extend the time for the claimant or representative to provide the evidence (e.g., if the claimant indicates that a medical source has promised to provide the evidence within a reasonable period);

-Request the evidence from the treating source or other medical source, either directly or through the State agency (see subsections C and D below); or
+Request the evidence from the medical source, either directly or through the State agency (see subsections C and D below); or

 Obtain the needed information by way of a consultative examination or specific test (e.g., if the claimant or representative indicates that the requested evidence is not available).
 See Hearing, Appeals and Litigation Law (HALLEX) manual I-2-5-20.